ElektraInitiative/libelektra/doc/dev/error-handling.md

   error message at all.
 If it is inevitable, he or she wants little, but very concrete information, about what he or she needs to do.
   The message should be short and concise.
-Some error information may already be captured by the application, but others like ''no more free disk space'' have to be displayed.
+Some error information may already be captured by the application, but others like “no more free disk space” have to be displayed.
 Conflicts should also be presented to the user.
 It is a good idea to ask how to proceed if a diversity of possible reactions exists.
 In case of conflicts, the user may have additional knowledge about the other program which